rmx152/vce/enl/1 2/metalanguage glossary.md

 Referential : Information conveyed
 Conative : Persuade or influence
 Emotive : Language to express emotion
-Phatic : To establish a social connection without communicating information Metalinguistic : Comment to clarify meaning of speech Poetic : An aesthetic way of writing
+Phatic : To establish a social connection without communicating information (E.g uses a emoji to soften meaning) Metalinguistic : Comment to clarify meaning of speech Poetic : An aesthetic way of writing